Anne Glover (businesswoman): Career

 Glover was a manager and consultant with Bain & Company in Boston for five years.
 Earlier in her career, she worked for Cummins Engine.

 She was chair of the British Venture Capital Association (BVCA), which represents approximately 165 UK-based private equity and venture capital firms.
 She is on the Technology Strategy Board of the UK's Department of Trade and Industry.

 Glover earned a master's degree in management from Yale School of Management and a master's degree in metallurgy and materials science from Clare College, Cambridge.

 Glover was appointed a Commander of the Order of British Empire (CBE) in the 2006 Birthday Honours, "for services to business" and was elected an Honorary Fellow of the Royal Academy of Engineering in 2008.

 She was elected Chair of the European Private Equity and Venture Capital Association (now Invest Europe) in June 2014.

 Anne Glover along with Dervilla Mitchell, Professor Sarah Harper, Professor Fiona Murray and Professor Philip Bond was appointed to the Council for Science and Technology in March 2014.

-In June 2018, Glover has been appointed as a Non-Executive Director in the Court of Directors of the Bank of England.
+In June 2018, Glover was appointed as a Non-Executive Director in the Court of Directors of the Bank of England.
 She was elected a Fellow of the Royal Society of Edinburgh in 2021.